Anderson Jacobson

 Anderson Jacobson, also known for a time as CXR Anderson Jacobson and today as CXR Networks, is a vendor of communications equipment.

-Anderson Jacobson was an early manufacturer of acoustic modems and was spun off from SRI International (then the Stanford Research Institute).
+Anderson Jacobson formed in California in 1967 as a spin-off from SRI International (then the Stanford Research Institute), to commercialize their acoustic coupling modem designs.
 In the 1970s and 1980s, the company manufactured modems, some intended for consumers.
+The introduction of the Hayes Smartmodem in 1981 led to many early vendors, including Anderson Jacobson, being forced from the market as newer companies entered at ever lower price points.

 The company was acquired by CXR Telecom in 1988, at which time The Times was following Anderson Jacobson's earnings reports.
 The flow of new products continued.

 Today the company is a privately owned communication equipment vendor supplying products to Telecom Carriers, Service Providers, and the Defense, Transport and Utility markets.
 The company is headquartered in Abondant, France.